Epsian/nattswap/README.md

 ## Overview

 nattswap is a small package designed to create network simulations in R which randomly swap attributes or edges in a network.
-It has two main groups of functions, one for atributes and the other for edges.
+It has two main groups of functions, one for attributes and the other for edges.

 ### Attributes